AlexsLemonade/OpenPBTA-analysis/analyses/molecular-subtyping-MB/README.md

 results/mb-molecular-subtypes*.rds
 ```

-The results in the rds object contain the samples, best.fit which is medulloblastoma subtype assigned to the sample and associated p-value.
+The .rds object contains a dataframe with samples, best.fit (i.e. medulloblastoma subtype assigned to the sample) and associated p-value (in case of medullo-classifier-package) or score (in case of MM2S).

 #### 02-compare-classes.R